 Erica Ogwumike (Cypress, Texas) – Cy-Woods HS – 2015

 Ogwumike is a powerful scoring guard with a powerful bloodline.
 Her sisters, Chiney and Nneka, have more than made their mark on the women’s game.
 Now, Erica, is starting to do the same.
-At 5-8, she’s got the size to be able to score the basketball even taking contact to finish in the open floor.
+At 5-8, she’s got the size to be able to score the literary analysis essay their eyes were watching god basketball even taking contact to finish in the open floor.
 Ogwumike scored the ball primarily off of the midrange jump shot here today looking good with her form in the process.
 This will be a big club season as she will be counted on to be a primary player for Cy-Fair.